pelikhan/action-genai-issue-labeller/README.md

-#  action
+# action action

-A custom action that automatically assigns labels to a GitHub issue.
+A custom GitHub Action that runs the script `action`.

 ## Inputs